-From the first disposable baby diaper by CHUX, now Johnson & Johnson, in 1949 to Kimberly Clark’s introduction of adult diapers in 1984, the disposable hygiene industry has come a long way!
+From the first disposable baby diaper by CHUX, now Johnson & Johnson, in 1949 to Kimberly Clark’s introduction of adult diapers in 1984, the disposable hygiene industry has come a long way.
 These products have changed the world.
-They have transformed how people live.
+They have transformed how people live our daily lives in a variety of ways.
 And now, as manufacturers explore and experiment with new disposable hygiene core designs, the future for these products is even more exciting.

 In the beginning

 Early disposable diaper designs were very simple—yet they were still considered luxurious.
 The core was a stack of 15 to 25 sheets of tissue paper.
 They could hold an estimated 100 ml of fluid, which meant they needed to be changed after every use.
-Plus, they did not have the features we see today, like elasticized waistbands, leg cuffs, re-fastenable ear tabs and wetness indicators.
+Plus, they did not have the features we see today, like elasticised waistbands, leg cuffs, re-fastenable ear tabs, and wetness indicators.

 But parents came to love disposable diapers, and their popularity grew.
 Competition among manufacturers grew as well.
 Just one year after the original tissue-core diaper was released, the first fluff core (made of cellulose wadding) by Paulistrom was introduced.
 It was cut, sized and put in reusable panties to help with fluid absorption and distribution, as well as improved performance.

 Superabsorbent polymer becomes the game changer

 Disposable hygiene made another big leap in the 1980s with superabsorbent baby diapers.
 This began when Unicharm introduced superabsorbent polymer (SAP) in Japan.

 Compared to an all-fluff core, SAP could hold greater volumes of fluid, even under pressure.
 But SAP alone tends to absorb and wick fluid slowly, so fluff had to stay for absorption speed and wicking.
 To increase absorption, manufacturers began to add greater amounts of SAP to the fluff in the core matrix.